EitanBell/hello-world/README.md

 # hello-world
-This is my first repository which is only for training purposes - Eitan.
+This is my first repository which is only for training purposes - Eitan. updated README file for check.